 otherwise it shall be forfeited to the Crown.

+(2) If a candidate dies before polling day or on polling day before the close of the poll —

+(a) the deposit made by or on behalf of the candidate must be returned in accordance with subsection (3) or (4); and

-(2) On the death of a candidate before polling day, or on polling day before the close of the poll, the deposits made by or on behalf of that candidate and the other candidates shall be returned in accordance with subsection (3) or (4).
+(b) if the election wholly fails because of the death, the deposits made by or on behalf of the other candidates must be returned in accordance with subsection (3) or (4).

 (3) If a candidate was nominated under subsection 81A(2) the deposit (or an amount that includes the deposit) shall be returned to the person who paid it, or to a person authorised in writing by the person who paid it.